navenduraisamy/we-select/README.md

 ## Publishing

-After building your library with `ng build we`, go to the dist folder `cd dist/we` and run `npm publish`.
+After building your library with `ng build we-select`, go to the dist folder `cd dist/we-select` and run `npm publish`.